coexps/Rephine/README.md

 * R and packages "glmnet", "MASS", "lmtest", "ppcor", "psych", "ROCR"

 ## Documents
-Rephine_0.1.0.tar.gz is the R packages for process Pharmacogenomic data using RePhine.
+Rephine_0.1.0.tar.gz is the R packages to process Pharmacogenomic data and ChIP-seq data by using RePhine.
 For details and guides, please see RePhine User Guide.

 RP_calculation_modified.py is the modified python script which calculates the RP scores by consider both distance and peak strength.
 It takes in peak bed files of ChIP-seq data.